nikspyratos/toybox/README.md

 My boilerplate for Laravel micro-SaaS/indie hackers.

-Works best for solo developers or small teams.
+The toybox has a bit of everything - a grand tour of the Laravel PHP world, so to speak.

-The toybox has a bit of everything - a grand tour of the Laravel & PHP world, so to speak.
+> This project is intended mostly for use as a solo developer who wants to rapidly develop and deploy indie SaaS projects.
+For client work I'd still recommend going down more well-trodden paths like using Forge/Ploi or a Docker-based solution.

 ## Support